Goldberg Scholars

 • Joaquin Solorio Hernandez

-Joaquin will attend Lehigh University and study Engineering.
-Joaquin attends Serra High School where he has excelled as a STEM student.
-Through advanced STEM classes in Physics and Computer Science and math, Joaquin has cemented a solid STEM foundation while gaining hands-on experience in the Santa Clara Engineering summer program where he discovered an affinity for electrical engineering.
-He is a devoted mentor to younger Latinos through the Big Brother program and the Encounter Leader Corps Team at Serra.
-He is also an avid soccer player for both club and school, was a co-captain of volleyball, and assumes many family responsibilities, along with working a part time job doing administrative work for his father’s gardening business.
-He has applied to Electrical Engineering programs here in California and across the country.
+Joaquin attends Lehigh University and is studying Engineering.
+Joaquin attended Serra High School where he excelled as a STEM student.
+Through advanced STEM classes in Physics and Computer Science and math, Joaquin cemented a solid STEM foundation while gaining hands-on experience in the Santa Clara Engineering summer program where he discovered an affinity for electrical engineering.
+He was a devoted mentor to younger Latinos through the Big Brother program and the Encounter Leader Corps Team at Serra.
+He was also an avid soccer player for both club and school, was a co-captain of volleyball, all while assuming many family responsibilities, including a part time job doing administrative work for his father’s gardening business. .

 • Michelle Valencia

-Michelle will be attending UCLA where she has been accepted into the Program for Excellence in Education and Research in the Sciences (PEERS) program and the Academic Advancement program (AAP) studying Neuroscience.
-Michelle is a top scholar at Los Altos High with a passion and dedication to her neuroscience and STEM research.
+Michelle is attending UCLA, and is part of the Program for Excellence in Education and Research in the Sciences (PEERS) program and the Academic Advancement program (AAP) studying Neuroscience.
+Michelle was a top scholar at Los Altos High with a passion and dedication to her neuroscience and STEM research.
 She completed the Stanford neurodiversity summer program where she presented on an Autism resource website and was also selected as a student for Stanford Clinical Neuroscience Immersion where she engaged in neurology, neuroplasticity, & neurolaw lectures.
 She also completed independent research in ASD through a summer Polygence mentorship with a Stanford Neuroscience PhD student.
-To raise awareness of neurodivergence, Michelle founded and leads the Paint for Change Neurodivergence club at Los Altos High.
-She also facilitated the completion of STEM lesson plans for K-5th students as a Cooline Kids STEM intern, volunteers as a teaching assistant in art and ASL for the Community School for Music & Arts, and works at Capelo’s Barbecue.
-Michelle will be pursuing a degree in Neuroscience at a highly selective research university in California.
+To raise awareness of neurodivergence, Michelle founded and led the Paint for Change Neurodivergence club at Los Altos High.
+She also facilitated the completion of STEM lesson plans for K-5th students as a Cooline Kids STEM intern, volunteered as a teaching assistant in art and ASL for the Community School for Music & Arts, and worked at Capelo’s Barbecue.